The Illusion of Immunity

 - 1 in 2 people in Ireland will face a cancer diagnosis in their lifetime.

-- Heart disease is the leading cause of death in Ireland.
+- Heart disease remains a leading cause of death in Ireland.

 - 1 in 4 Irish individuals will grapple with mental health issues during their life.